bhargavkukadiya/python-scripts/README.md

-# 📁 File Explorer Script
+# 📁 Scan Folder Script

 This Python script allows you to explore a folder and return a list of files and directories in JSON format.